openbmc/docs/meta-layer-guidelines.md

 Point SRCREV to a specific commit of the repository, and increase the revision either via the autobump script in CI, which can be requested on the mailing list, or manually as new revisions exist.

+## Meta-layers should not contain compiled code

+**Why?**

+The project is set up with separate code repositories from the Yocto meta-layer repository and there is distinct continuous-integration style testing on each repository type.
+Having code in the meta-layer omits leveraging this CI infrastructure and precludes many types of testing and linting we have in place.

+Meta-layers are often set up where company-specific developers have merge authority.
+Placing code into these meta-layers allows practices that do not conform to broader expectations, without oversight, and lead to company-specific implementations and approaches that do not encourage collaboration.

+Furthermore, Yocto has historically not had the same level of support for code in a meta-layer compared to code in a separate git repository or archive.
+This has been known to cause compile issues in downstream OpenBMC forks.

+**What should I do instead?**

+Find an existing code repository aligned with your purpose or propose a new one.